hyung8758/Korean_FA/README.md

 - `model/`: Korean and Japanese acoustic models
 - `engine/`: reproducible Linux engine builder and archive verifier

-Pushing a `koreanfa-engine-v*` tag runs the Linux engine workflow.
-It builds, tests Korean and Japanese alignment, and publishes the immutable archive and checksum as GitHub Release assets.
-The matching package release pins their URL and SHA-256 in `koreanfa/engine_manifest.json`.
+The Linux engine workflow is a manual candidate build.
+It builds and verifies the `0.3.0` archive, then retains both the archive and its SHA-256 file as a GitHub Actions artifact for 14 days.
+It does not create a tag, GitHub Release, or PyPI publication.

 The legacy Docker/Web API implementation is preserved in the `docker_api` branch and the `docker-api-v1.7.0` tag.